25 Best and Cheapest Markets in Delhi and What to Buy 2026

 Some of the beautiful envelopes at Matak Shatak in Chawri Bazaar, Old Delhi

 Every kind of paper product is available here: stationary, wedding invitations, even wallpaper.
-This is where I came looking for specialty paper when a friend wanted to publish a book.
-My favourite shop here is Matak Shatak on Chawri Bazaar Road because they have the most beautiful, traditional envelopes and stationary.
+My favourite shop is Matak Shatak on Chawri Bazaar Road – they have beautiful envelopes and stationary.

 the author and a friend sitting outside on the a paper strewn street eating a plate of fruit chaat